Nikko Jenkins: Murders

 At about 5:01 a.m. on August 11, 2013, a patrol officer discovered two bodies in a white Ford pickup truck parked near a city swimming pool at 18th and F St, in Spring Lake Park.
 The two victims, identified as Juan Uribe-Pena and Jorge C. Cajiga-Ruiz, had each been shot once in the head by a shotgun, and their pockets turned inside out.
 They were lured to meet two women for a sexual encounter.
-The murder spree began with this random double-murder less than two weeks after his release from prison on July 30.

 On August 19, around 7 a.m., the body of Curtis Bradford was found outside a detached garage at 18th and Clark Street by a man returning home from a night shift at a convenience store.
 Investigators arrived to find one revolver wound and one shotgun slug wound in the back of Bradford's head.
-It was later revealed that Bradford and Jenkins had met in prison and posed for a Facebook photo within 24 hours of Bradfords murder.
+It was later revealed that Bradford and Jenkins had met in prison and posed for a Facebook photo within 24 hours of Bradford’s murder.
+Bradford was the only one of Jenkins’ victims he had any relation with.
 It is believed that Nikko and Erica lured Bradford out by telling him that they wanted to do a robbery with him before shooting him in the back of the head.
 It is also believed that Erica wanted him dead because his friends previously shot at her house.
-Bradford would be the only victim familiar to Jenkins.

 Jenkins' fourth and final victim, Andrea Kruger, a mother of three, was discovered on August 21, at about 2:15 a.m., by a deputy sheriff responding to a shots-fired call.
 Her body was found lying in the road at 168th and Fort St., with four 9mm gunshot wounds, two to the face, one to the neck, and one to the shoulder/back.
 Kruger had been returning home after a bartending shift near 178th, and Pacific Street Surveillance footage showed her locking up the Deja Vu Lounge at 1:47 a.m.
 At 6:30 that evening, Kruger's gold 2012 Chevrolet Traverse SUV was found abandoned 12 mi away in an alley at 43rd and Charles Street.
 Later that week, a news conference was held by Douglas County Sheriff Tim Dunning, in which he stated that investigators believed the SUV had been abandoned roughly 2.5 hours after being stolen, and that a "feeble attempt" had been made at setting the vehicle's interior ablaze.